owncloud/ocis/README.md

 ownCloud Infinite Scale (oCIS) is the new file sync & share platform that will be the foundation of your data management platform.

-**Infinite Scale is officially released and supported as of version 2.0.0**

 Make sure to download the [latest released version](https://download.owncloud.com/ocis/ocis/stable/?sort=time&order=desc) today!

 ## Overview